srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 So:
 ````/content/filename = filename.
 However, the reviewers````
 and probably many readers will run their notebooks locally and will have to clarify this.
 If the developer is not a beginner, this is no problem.

-Maybe I should unify this or simply add a note at the top of the notebook or not.
+Maybe I should unify this, or simply add a note at the top of the notebook, or not.

+- Unifying is not realistic since an advanced developer who doesn't use Google Colab will set up her/his own environment and paths.
+- Adding a text cell to Google Colab might be the best solution, though awkward, because then I would have to explain what Google Colab is: a VM, pre-installed libraries, etc.

-### 2.Pre-installing the resquired version of `click` when installing gTTs
+### 2.Pre-installing the required version of `click` when installing gTTs
-*Status*: decision pending
+*Status*: Waiting for confirmation

 gTTs requires a version of `click` that is not 8.1.8.
-Google Colab's version is higher
+Google Colab's version is higher.
 So presently, a restart is required in the middle of the *Setting up the environment process*
-I'm thinking of inserting the  following cell in cell 2 of the notebooks so that the user just *run all* during the session.
+I'm thinking of inserting the  following cell in cell 2 of the notebooks so that the user just *Run all* during the session.
 The program will
-automatically uninstall click, kill the session, trigger and auto-restart.
-The user just has to presse *run all* again.
+automatically uninstall `click`, kill the session, trigger, and auto-restart.
+The user simply needs to press *Run All* again.

-This cell solves the issue:
+Solution: This cell solves the issue, and I could easily add it when I remove the private token from each notebook before making the repository public.
+It could only be mentioned once in Chapter 5, when gTTs is first introduced, since the following chapters do not repeat the setting up of the environment each time.

 ````
 # Cell 1: Conditional 'click' setup and auto-restart.